 DP15841 The long-run effects of risk: an equilibrium approach

-Advanced economies tend to have large but unstable intermediation sectors.
+Advanced economies tend to have large financial sectors which can be vulnerable to crises.
 We employ a DSGE model with banks featuring limited liability to investigate how risk shocks in the financial sector affect long-run macroeconomic outcomes.
 With full deposit insurance, banks expand balance sheets when risk increases, leading to higher investment and output.
 With no deposit insurance, we observe substantial drops in long-run credit provision, investment, and output.
+Reducing moral hazard by lowering the fraction of reimbursed deposits in case of bank default increases the probability of bank default in equilibrium.
+The long-run probability of bank default under a regime with no deposit insurance is more than 50% higher than under a regime with full deposit insurance for high levels of risk.
 These differences provide a novel argument in favor of deposit insurance.
-Finally, our welfare analysis finds that increased risk reduces welfare, except when there is full deposit insurance and deadweight costs are small.
+Our welfare analysis finds that increased risk always reduces welfare, except when there is full deposit insurance and deadweight costs from default are small.